piotrmurach/github/README.md

 * Modular design allows for working with parts of API.
 * Fully customizable including advanced middleware stack construction.
 * Its comprehensive, you can request all GitHub API resources.
+* Flexible arguments parsing, you can write expressive and natural queries.
 * Requests pagination with convenient DSL.
 * Easy error handling split for client and server type errors.
 * Supports multithreaded environment.
-* Custom mime types specification (Status: TODO)
+* Custom mime types specification (Status: In Progess)
-* Flexible arguments parsing (Status: In progress).
 * Request results caching (Status: TODO)
 * Fully tested with test coverage above 90% with over 1,500 specs and 700 features.